-Since Rodinal is a super concentrated developer that also happens to be one of the best sharpness enhancing film developers, and has the longest known shelf life.
-All those factors make it one of, if not the most, popular film developer available.
-The only real downside is that it’s made with hydroquinone, which is toxic.
+Since Rodinal is a super concentrated developer that also happens to be one of the best sharpness enhancing film developers and has the longest known shelf life.
+All those factors make it one of (if not the most) popular film developers available.
+The only real downside is that it’s made with P-Aminophenol, which is toxic.

 Which film developers will last the longest after opening?

 If your primary concern is that you’re not going to be able to use a developer before it expires, you’re not alone.
 One of my biggest fears is knowing that if I purchase another developer for a test, that I’ll end up throwing the rest of it down the drain 6 months later.